SERG-Delft/delftswa/2021/index.md

 Schedule and material for the 2021 edition of IN4315, the TU Delft [Software Architecture](../index.html) course.

+**Note:** This course is being taught during the second (and third) COVID19 wave taking place in The Netherlands.
+Therefore, the course is entirely online.
+The impact on student's well being of having to study online only can be substantial:
+_Students can at all times reach out to the teachers, teaching assistants, the student counsellors, or any of the
+[organizations and people](slides/student-well-being.pdf) that may be able to help._

 ## IN4315 Teaching Team 2021

 The 2021 teaching team consists of: